lavollmer/portfolio-website/README.md

 ## Project Description

-A modern and user-friendly web development portfolio website crafted with ReactJS, TailwindCSS, Vite, and JavaScript.
-This solo project showcases a sleek, user-friendly and mobile-responsive interface.
+A modern, mobile responsive and user-friendly web development portfolio website crafted with ReactJS, TailwindCSS, Vite, and JavaScript.
+This solo project showcases a sleek, and mobile-responsive interface.
+The Lighthouse report for this website lists 100 in best practices and SEO.
 The portfolio encompasses a Home Page, Navigation, About, Projects, Technical Skills, Photography Gallery, and Contact section.
 Each section has been meticulously created with care and is continuously updated to ensure an engaging experience.

 ## Table of Contents